stonkpunk/my-npm-modules/triangle-draw/README.md

 # triangle-draw

-quickly draw a filled triangle directly onto a RGBA pixel buffer, filled with interpolated vertex colors.
+quickly draw a filled triangle directly onto a RGBA pixel buffer, filled with interpolated vertex colors, or textures.

 uses a modified version of `npm points-in-triangle` to efficiently enumerate points in the triangle.